I’ve received some great gifts in my life, but looking back on them, few surpass the gift of knowledge.

 It has fundamentally improved my health, my posture, my attitude.

-As I walked my dog tonight, living in the moment and enjoying heaven on earth, I realized I must share this book with everyone I can.
+As I walked my dog recently, living in the moment and enjoying heaven on earth, I realized I must share this book with everyone I can.
 To not do so would be a sin.
 It would be nothing short of theft.

 How can it take you from no hope to hope in just minutes?